furaihankamyl/furaihankamyl.github.io/content/pimnas.md

 To understand what that meant contextually, PKM receives thousands of proposals from universities across Indonesia each year.
 The selection process runs over multiple stages, with each round eliminating the majority of teams.
 The teams that reach PIMNAS represent a small fraction of the original applicant pool.
 Within that group, the competition is tight.
 Every university with serious research programs sends its best.

 We traveled to Surabaya as part of the UI delegation.
-The atmosphere at PIMNAS is difficult to describe to someone who has not been there — thousands of students from hundreds of universities, all in institutional jackets, all carrying months of work into a few days of competition.
+The atmosphere at PIMNAS is difficult to describe to someone who has not been there.
+Thousands of students from hundreds of universities, all in institutional jackets, all carrying months of work into a few days of competition.
 There is a particular kind of energy at an event like that, equal parts anxiety and pride.

 We presented our poster, fielded questions from evaluators, and waited.
 The closing ceremony brought the results.
 Our team was awarded the **Silver Medal** for research poster at PIMNAS 37.